Joachim Schmillen: Career

-In 1983 Schmillen joined the German military as an officer candidate.
-From 1984 to 1988 he studied education and psychology (Diplom) at Bundeswehr University Munich.
-After finishing his studies Schmillen left the military and used to work for the members of the German Bundestag Alfred Mechtersheiner and later Vera Lengsfeld.
+In 1983, Schmillen joined the German military as an officer candidate.
+From 1984 to 1988, he studied education and psychology (Diplom) at the University of the Bundeswehr Munich.
+After finishing his studies, Schmillen left the military and used to work for the members of the German Bundestag Alfred Mechtersheiner and later Vera Lengsfeld.

-From 1991 to 1994 he used to work as scientific foreign and security policy coordinator of the Alliance '90/The Greens parliamentary group in the Bundestag.
-From 1994 to 1998 he was head of office and personal assistant to the chief of the parliamentary group in the German parliament, Joschka Fischer.
-When the later was appointed foreign minister in 1998, Schmillen joined the German Foreign Ministry, again as Fischer's personal assistant and head of his office.
-From 2002 to 2003 he served as head of the policy planning staff of the foreign ministry.
-In 2003 he was appointed German Ambassador to Chile, in 2006 German Ambassador to Nigeria, and in 2011 to Peru, where he stayed until 2014.
-In 2014 he was assigne as German Ambassador to Jamaica.
-After completing his tenure there he took leave from 2018 till 2023 and served as Vice President Global Affairs at the Caribbean Maritime University in Port Royal.
+From 1991 to 1994, he used to work as scientific foreign and security policy coordinator of the Alliance '90/The Greens parliamentary group in the Bundestag.
+From 1994 to 1998, he was head of office and personal assistant to the chief of the parliamentary group in the German parliament, Joschka Fischer.
+When the latter was appointed foreign minister in 1998, Schmillen joined the German Foreign Ministry, again as Fischer's personal assistant and head of his office.
+From 2002 to 2003, he served as head of the policy planning staff of the foreign ministry.
+In 2003, he was appointed German Ambassador to Chile, in 2006, German Ambassador to Nigeria, and in 2011 to Peru, where he stayed until 2014.
+In 2014, he was assigned as German Ambassador to Jamaica.
+After completing his tenure there, he took leave from 2018 till 2023 and served as Vice President Global Affairs at the Caribbean Maritime University in Port Royal.

-In September 2023 he took up the duties as German Ambassador in Panama.
+In September 2023, he took up the duties as German Ambassador in Panama.